Peter Scolari: 2012–2021: Resurgence with Girls

 In 2012, he acted playing various roles including Pat Riley, Red Auerbach, Jerry Buss, Bob Woolf in the play Magic/Bird on Broadway.
 He later had a recurring role as Tad Horvath, the father of Lena Dunham's character on the HBO coming-of-age comedy-drama Girls from 2012 to 2017.
 He won the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 2016.
-In 2013, he returned to Broadway in the Nora Ephron's newspaper play Lucky Guy, which reunited him with his Bosom Buddies co-star Tom Hanks.
+In 2013, he returned to Broadway in the Nora Ephron newspaper play Lucky Guy, which reunited him with his Bosom Buddies co-star Tom Hanks.
 He played Gotham City's corrupt police commissioner Gillian B. Loeb in Fox's superhero crime drama Gotham from 2014 to 2019.
 In 2014, he portrayed Yogi Berra in the Eric Simonson sports play Bronx Bombers on Broadway.
 His wife, Tracy Shayne, played Berra's wife Carmen.

 Scolari returned to Broadway in the musical Wicked, as a replacement playing the Wizard of Oz from 2016 to 2017.
 He played the role of a show business manager in the 2019 biographical FX miniseries Fosse/Verdon, and played Bishop Marx on the series Evil, from 2019 until his death.